 5. Remember the priceless prizes

 This is so important and I found all the fear of putting my book out there pushed the joy and satisfaction factor to the bottom of the pile for a while.
 It’s likely you’ve invested so much time, effort and love into getting to the point of selling your book so whatever happens don’t forget to give yourself a big pat on the back for making your idea happen!
 My mantra all the way through the process was if one person bought the book that I didn’t know I would have done something good and I’d be content.
-I ended up sending books to New York, Poland and New Zealand which was the best trip to the post office ever!
+I ended up sending books to Alabama, Poland and New Zealand which was the best trip to the post office ever!